 Creating a Budget

-Students should understand hidden and unexpected costs associated with living off campus.
-Formulating a budget is a critical part of living off campus.
-You may want to create a budget worksheet for yourself using some of the following questions.
+Students should understand that there are often hidden and unexpected costs associated with living off campus.
+Creating a budget for yourself is a critical part of living off-campus.
+You may want to create a budget worksheet for yourself using some of the following questions as a guide.

 Questions to Ask Yourself:

 - If I receive financial aid, what happens when I move off campus?